Schiiss/blog/_posts/2025-07-13-a-quick-guide-to-getting-hands-on-with-mcp.md

 - Try running the example code locally and see what you can build.
 - Experiment with adding your own tools to the MCP server.
-- Share your feedback, ideas, or cool experiments—open an issue or PR on the [GitHub repo](https://github.com/Schiiss/blog/tree/master/code/a-quick-guide-to-getting-hands-on-with-mcp/), or just reach out!
+- Share your feedback, ideas, or cool experiments.
+Open an issue or PR on the [GitHub repo](https://github.com/Schiiss/blog/tree/master/code/a-quick-guide-to-getting-hands-on-with-mcp/), or just reach out!

 I’m excited to see what you build next.
 Happy hacking! 🚀